ellisonbg/py4science/book/whirlwind_tour.rst

 since the python expressions for ``dR`` and ``dF`` are quite close to the math expressions for $dR/dt$ and $dF/dt$.
-The function ``derivs`` has a special syntax which is not necessarily intuitive, but will be required for the ODE integration functions in ``scipy.ode``.
+The function ``derivs`` has a special syntax which is not necessarily intuitive, but will be required for the ODE integration functions in ``scipy.integrate``.
 In particular, the first argument for an N-dimensional ODE is an N-length state vector giving the current values of the variables being integrated, in our case the populations of the rabbits and foxes, so ``state = [R, F]``.
-The second argument, ``t`` for time, is required by the integration interface but is not needed for our example since the population dynamics do not explictly depend on time.
+The second argument, ``t`` for time, is required by the integration interface but is not needed for our example since the population dynamics do not explicitly depend on time.

 Let's save this file as  :file:`lotka_volterra.py` and use the IPython ``run`` command to run it.
-We can edit the script, run it, re-edit and rerun as needed while we build out the example.
+We can edit the script, run it, re-edit and re-run as needed while we build out the example.

 .. sourcecode:: ipython